Denver Office1800 Grant Street

 Natalie Barry, Director of Federal Relations and Operations

-Natalie received a Bachelor of Arts in Communications from University of Nevada, Las Vegas.
-She and her husband Tyler enjoy living in Colorado and traveling as much as possible.
+Natalie received a Bachelor of Arts in Communications from University of Nevada, Las Vegas and an AAS in Business Management from Community College of Southern Nevada.
+She and her husband Tyler enjoy living in Colorado with their dogs and traveling as much as possible.

 Heather Bené, Associate Vice President of Research and Federal Policy

 Heather Bené is the Associate Vice President of Research and Federal Policy for the University of Colorado and represents CU in Washington, DC.
-Bené has worked in government relations for public research universities for nearly 15 years, including over six years at CU.
 Bené represents the university with federal officials, national organizations and government entities on funding and policy issues related to higher education and scientific research.
-Her policy portfolio encompasses budget and appropriations; immigration; higher education; tax; and research policy including for the National Science Foundation, National Institute of Standards and Technology, National Oceanic and Atmospheric Administration, and the Departments of Energy and Defense.

-Bené has served in numerous national leadership roles, including most notably as President of The Science Coalition, a nonprofit, nonpartisan organization of more than 50 of the nation's leading research universities, including CU Boulder, which is dedicated to sustaining federal investment in fundamental scientific research.
-Bené has served on the leadership boards for the Association of American Universities' (AAU) Council on Federal Relations and the Association of Public and Land-grant Universities' (APLU) Council on Governmental Affairs.
-She chaired AAU's Immigration Task Force from 2016-17, a particularly complex period in immigration policy impacting universities, and as the association's energy policy lead in 2020.
-She is the 2020 recipient of AAU's "Ripple Effect" Impact Award, which recognizes her public service and mentorship contributions both within AAU and across the higher education community.
+Bené has served in numerous national leadership roles, including as President of The Science Coalition, a nonprofit, nonpartisan organization of more than 50 of the nation's leading research universities dedicated to sustaining federal investment in fundamental scientific research.
+She has served on the leadership boards for the Association of American Universities' (AAU) Council on Federal Relations and the Association of Public and Land-grant Universities' (APLU) Council on Governmental Affairs.
+Bené is the 2020 recipient of AAU's "Ripple Effect" Impact Award, which recognizes her public service and mentorship contributions both within AAU and across the higher education community.